clcindyli/intro_to_python/README.md

 # Introduction to Python
-Introductory Python Code for Business Analytics &amp; Machine Learning
+Introductory Python Code for Beginners and Simple Business Analytics

 # Introductory code for basic beginner Python